 Note that you must bring the orange to the boil and then simmer it for an hour before you start the cake.

 1 medium orange, preferably organic as you are going to use the whole orange, skin and all

 1 cup sugar

 2 ¼ cups ground almonds (sometimes called almond meal)

 ½ tsp baking powder

 Icing sugar to dust

 In a medium saucepan, cover the orange (whole) with water and bring it to the boil.
 Reduce heat and simmer for an hour, then drain thoroughly and allow to cool.
 Cut off the ends of the orange, cut into quarters, remove any seeds, and then place the orange (skin and all) into a food processor and blend saucepan to a smooth puree.

 Preheat oven to 350°F.

 Allow the cake to cool before removing from the pan.
 Dust with icing sugar and serve with whipped cream, crème fraiche, or Greek yoghurt.
-I served mine with whipped cream and homemade fresh fig jam.
+I served mine with whipped cream and a small dollop of homemade jam for colour.